 Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

-Years ago when I started in vulnerability management, I watched teams struggle with thousands of CVEs, trying to patch everything marked "Critical" in CVSS.
-The problem?
-Not all critical vulnerabilities are created equal.
 I learned this the hard way in my homelab when I spent 14 hours patching CVE-2023-1234 (CVSS 9.8) only to discover it required local access to a legacy protocol I didn't even use.
-The EPSS score was 0.02, meaning just 2% exploitation probability.
+The EPSS score was 0.02.
+Just 2% exploitation probability.
 Total waste.

 Today, I'll show you how I built a smart prioritization system using real exploit prediction data that cut my patching time by roughly 75% while probably catching more actual threats.